Mezeporta/Erupe/README.md

 ### Installation

-1. Bring up a fresh database by using the [backup file attached with the latest release](https://github.com/ZeruLight/Erupe/releases/latest/download/SCHEMA.sql).
+1. Create a new database, and install the schema with the [backup file attached with the latest release](https://github.com/ZeruLight/Erupe/releases/latest/download/SCHEMA.sql).
 2. Run each script under [patch-schema](./patch-schema) as they introduce newer schema.
-3. Edit [config.json](./config.json) such that the database password matches your PostgreSQL setup.
+3. Copy [config.example.json](./config.example.json) to `config.json`.
+Edit the new file so that the database password matches your PostgreSQL setup.
 4. Launch `go run .` to run erupe directly, or use `go build` to compile Erupe.

 ### Note